cheonhyangzhang/paper-gmail/README.md

 * Email content is shown up.
 (Pure text, html based).
 Email view is showing all messages in the time order.
 It is using a reverse order of current Gmail Client.
 This means the latest email comes first.
 * In the email view, archive, delete, move to folder buttons work as expected.
 * Compose email is working.
 You could write simple text based email by clicking "+" button on the right bottom.
+* Reply email.
+You could reply all or reply to the original email sender.

 ## Not working yet
 * apps button next to refresh button is not working yet.